Permissions, Consents and the two questions you need to ask yourself if you feel you may be affected by either

 Confusion often arises regarding what permissions and consents are required when you’re having work done on a property.

 One of the biggest misconceptions relates to covenant consent by a previous owner, property developer or Local Authority.
-Many people believe that covenant consent is the same as planning permission and, to add to the confusion, covenant consent is occasionally required from the same local authority that provides the planning permission.
+Many people believe that covenant consent is the same as planning permission.
+To add to the confusion, covenant consent is occasionally required from the same local authority that provides the planning permission.

-Sellers often tell us they have planning permission, so they have assumed that covenant consent was not required “as the local authority already know about the works”.
+Sellers often tell us they have planning permission.
+They have assumed that covenant consent was not required.
+“As the local authority already know about the works”.
 This is definitely not the case, so it is vital sellers are aware of the pitfalls of not gaining covenant consent.

 Developers may impose restrictive covenants preventing alterations or extensions without consent.
 The purpose of the consent is to allow the original vendor (or Local Authority/ builders/developers) to retain some control over what is built on the land or any changes made to the property.
-Before you undertake any works, you should contact the Covenantee (the person with whom the agreement is made) and obtain the consent prior to the work beginning.
+Before you undertake any works, you should contact the Covenantee and obtain the consent prior to the work beginning.

 Typically consent cannot be refused if your request is reasonable.
 However, you should be aware that in some instances the Covenantee will request a small fee before they will provide consent.
-Restrictive covenants run with the land regardless of who owns the property and a property can also be subject to positive covenants which will apply to future owners if there is a restriction on title requiring a Deed of Covenant to be entered into by a new owner.
+Restrictive covenants run with the land regardless of who owns the property.
+A property can also be subject to positive covenants which will apply to future owners.
+If there is a restriction on title requiring a Deed of Covenant to be entered into by a new owner.

 1. What action do I need to take before any work is carried out?